01 of 05

 Taking the ham outside to the grill is a great way to add flavor to this already delectable treat while freeing up space in the oven for other items.
 The trick is to keep the heat low and indirect and to heat the ham through without overcooking it or drying it out.

 Since more hams seem to be falling off the assembly line these days, rather than coming out of smokehouses, your chances of finding an inexpensive uncut ham are slim.
-So for this "how to" we went mass market and cooked up a bone-in, ready-to-eat, spiral-cut ham from one of the big stores.
+So for this "how-to" we went mass market and cooked up a bone-in, ready-to-eat, spiral-cut ham from one of the big stores.

-Since the rotisserie idea is going to tax even the patience of Job, we recommend placing this ham straight on the grill instead to slow roast over an indirect fire.
+Since the rotisserie idea is going to tax even the patience of Job, we recommend placing this ham straight on the grill instead of slow roasting it over an indirect fire.
 But first, you need to examine your ham.
 Choose a ham with a seasoning packet and not one already rubbed down with sugar and spice.
 This way you can control the flavor and get the ham nice and hot without burning up the surface.
 Once you have the ham unpacked, make sure that the slices are stacked nicely and the ham is compact.
 Cut off any hanging pieces, but do little else to it (that includes excessive sampling).Continue to 2 of 5 below.

 02 of 05